 There are affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy.

-Rock Painting Party: The Setup and Theme
+Rock Painting Party for Kids: The Setup and Theme

 Oh my gosh, aren’t you excited?
 I know so many of us love the painted rocks hobby sweeping the world.
 My daughter loves painting, hiding, and finding rocks.
 Her classmates have even started bringing their painted rocks to school for trading.